On dynamical finiteness properties of algebraic group shifts: Generalizations

 In the above definition and in what follows, the admissible Artinian structure of $A^E$ is induced by that of $A^{\{1, \cdots, |E|\}}$ via an arbitrary bijection $\{1, \cdots, |E|\} \to E$.

-\begin{example} Let $G$ be a group and let $A$ be an Artinian group.
-Let $\Sigma \subset A^G$.
-If $\Sigma$ is closed in $A^G$ with respect to the prodiscrete topology which is also an abstract subgroup, then $\Sigma$ is an admissible subshift of $A^G$ with respect to the canonical admissible Artinian structure on $A$.
+\begin{example} Let $G$ be a group and let $A$ be an Artinian group (resp. an Artinian module over a ring $R$).
+Then $A^G$ is naturally an abstract group with pointwise group operations (resp. an $R$-module with pointwise group operations and with pointwise $R$-action).
+Let $\Sigma$ be an abstract subgroup (resp. an $R$-submodule) of $A^G$ which is also a closed subshift.
+Then $\Sigma$ is an admissible subshift of $A^G$ with respect to the canonical admissible Artinian structure on $A$ (cf.~Example~\ref{example:canonical-group-admissible}, Example~\ref{example:canonical-module-admissible}).

 Likewise, algebraic group subshifts are also admissible subshifts with respect to the canonical admissible Artinian structure on algebraic groups. \end{example}

 As an application of the proofs of our main theorems, we obtain the following general result: